Your requirements. Your timeline. Your budget.

 For more than 35 years, NRB has been at the forefront of customized modular building design.
 Our countless equipment and storage building applications prove we have the technical know-how and experience necessary to provide our clients with exactly what they need, when they need it.

 Although some equipment buildings may be wood frame structures, most are built with steel.
-NRB has manufacturing plants with certified structural steel fabrication shops on both sides of the border.
-Our Canadian plant in Ontario is certified to CWB 47.1 as well as CSA A660 for steel buildings, and our U.S. plant in Pennsylvania is certified to ASW D1.1.
+Our Ontario location has a certified structural steel fabrication shop, we are certified to CWB 47.1 as well as CSA A660 for steel buildings.

 We know from experience that one design doesn’t fit all.
 We start with a review of your specific equipment housing requirements, then tailor each building to suit size, layout, structural capabilities, mechanical, electrical and architectural needs.
 Each building is structurally engineered to suit the load requirements of your equipment, whether it’s installed on the floor, mounted on the walls, or hung from the ceiling.
 We can provide you with mechanical and electrical systems to any level of specified complexity—or we can simply provide an engineered enclosure for your own mechanical and electrical equipment installation.